Suisse00/ComfyFactorio_UserGuides/MountainFortress/15 minutes guide.md

 # Mountain Fortress v3
 ## 15 minutes quick guide
 >[!TIP]
 >It is highly recommended to read this before playing for the first time.
+If you are really lazy, only read the [hot to get jail/ban](#how-to-get-jailban).

 >[!CAUTION]
->Caution boxes are very important since they contain information to prevent you from getting banned.
+>Caution boxes (like this box) are very important since they contain information to prevent you from getting banned.

 This map isn't your typical vanilla map where your factory must grow up.